For any project involving advertisements of any shape or size, writing an advertisement brief is vital for success.

 But how do you make that choice?

-This is important and needs its own section within the brief, as along with timescales and budget, may be a deciding factor as to whether an agency can work with you to create the advertisement you are looking for.
+This is important and needs its own section within the brief, as along with timescales and budget, there will be other deciding factors as to whether an agency can work with you to create the advertisement you are looking for.

 Now, don’t go rushing into this and say value for money is your top priority, as this disregards the actual quality of the project and how suitable the agency is for said project.